Want more Profit in your business?

 This image is a good example of how much easier it is (in real life) to increase profit margins, without giving any time or money to increase leads and sales.

-Increasing revenue is a great goal to increase the volume of profit, however EVERY business can increase net profit margins, because very business has numerous profit leaks, or ‘untapped’ profit opportunities.
+Increasing revenue is a great goal to increase the volume of profit, however, EVERY business can increase net profit margins, because every business has numerous profit leaks or ‘untapped’ profit opportunities.

 Introducing the Air Conditioning Case Study Business

-With a lot of discussions with the owners (during the Academy of Business Mastery course) it was seen they didn’t have a clear VISION of where they wanted to take their business, and what level of growth it would have in two to five years.
+With a lot of discussions with the owners during Business Mentoring) it was seen they didn’t have a clear VISION of where they wanted to take their business, and what level of growth it would have in two to five years.

 The profit margins were low (and were negative the financial year previously).
 The business had experienced a downsize of over one one million in revenue and the owner (husband) was currently working 60 hours a week.